lmnnarciso/sku-app/README.md

 To run:
 1. docker-compose build
 2. docker-compose up
+3. docker-compose run app sh -c "python manage.py test"
-3. Go to your localhost:3000
+4. Go to your localhost:3000 for the UI

+no need to input Username and password in the login since there's no validation yet

 Done:
 1. CRUD for Product Category(front-end)